Sharatraddi/M2-EmbSys/Project/3_Implementation/Simulide_File/README.md

-# This folder contains the simulide file
+# This folder contains the Simulide file